tfachada/thesist/template/main.typ

   // *- Define as "none" (without quotation marks) if unneeded

   // Optional extra page to show before the acknowledgments.
-Use it if you want to include a special dedication, quote, etc. Set to none to ignore.
+Use it if you want to include a special dedication, quote, etc. Comment or set to none to ignore.
   extra-page: include("Beginning/Extra-page.typ"),